grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - r2scan-3c
       -
     * - basis
       - the basis set used for this step.
+This will be ignored if the chosen functional is a composite functional.
       - def2-TZVP
       -
     * - prog